BLCM/bl3mods/Apocalyptech/README.md

   - Increases Eridium drop rates and quantities.
   - Guarantees specific legendary drops from nearly all the bosses which have unique drops.
-This has been updated through DLC3 (Bounty of Blood), and updated with the drop changes on the 2020-07-23 patch.
+This has been updated through DLC3 (Bounty of Blood), and updated with the drop changes as recently as the 2020-08-20 patch.
   - Unlocks Mayhem 4/Mayhem 6 drops for the named enemies as well.
 Not sure if this unlocks world Mayhem 4 drops or not, but you can use `expanded_legendary_pools` for that.